Calculus Calculator, AI, Calculus Formula Derivatives and Integrals

 u'v - uv'v2

-Calculus is math study of continuous change.
-It is divided into two types:
+Calculus is the math study of continuous change.
+It is divided into two primary types:

-2. Integral Calculus (Integrals): Measures accumulation, for example the total distance walked or how much a volume of a water tank.
+(Integrals): Measures accumulation, for example the total distance walked or the volume of a water tank.

 As engineers, we also use calculus to calculate something like: